cybertaxonomy/cdm-dataportal/README.md

 https://www.drupal.org/docs/develop/using-composer/managing-dependencies-for-a-custom-project

 ### Installation

+**NOTE:** For detailed instructions which also cover the setup of apache and mysql please refer to: https://cybertaxonomy.eu/dataportal/installation

 Download the latest release from https://cybertaxonomy.eu/download/dataportal/stable/ to the location where you want to install the cdm-dataportal drupal 7 project e.g.